ktor-doc-jp/ktor-doc-jp/servers/lifecycle.md

 ## [Features](/advanced/features)

-Ktor defines application features [`ApplicationFeature`](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-core/src/io/ktor/application/ApplicationFeature.kt).
+Ktor defines application features using the [`ApplicationFeature`](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-core/src/io/ktor/application/ApplicationFeature.kt) class.
 A feature is something that you can `install` to an specific pipeline.
-It has access to the pipeline and it can register interceptors and do all kind of other things.
+It has access to the pipeline, and it can register interceptors and do all sorts of other things.

 ## Routing